 Whatever the language, our large pool of translators offers expert translation appropriate to your subject area.

 Yes.
-WorldAccent offers a full range of translation proofreading.
+WorldAccent offers a translation proofreading service.
 We can proofread a standalone document or check a translation against its original.
 Please contact us for timings and rates.

 Generally not; we only work for companies, NGOs, local authorities and other organisations.
 For instance, we do not offer translation of individual marriage or birth certificates.
 However if you are a private individual with a large project, such as a thesis translation, then please do get in touch for a quote.

 WorldAccent works with a team of professional freelance translators.
 This usually means being educated to degree level and having a higher level qualification in translation, in addition to being a native speaker of your target language.
-You should write impeccably in your mother tongue with a style and tone appropriate to a given subject.
-Expertise and experience in particular subject areas may also be an advantage, as is a flair for research on cultural or technical aspects.
+You should write impeccably in your mother tongue with a style and tone appropriate to a given subject and target audience.
+Expertise and experience in particular subject areas would be an advantage.
 If you think you would be eligible to join our freelance team, please email your CV here.

 Please get in touch to discuss your organisation's translation needs in person.